auraphp/Aura.Http/README.md

 Setting Cookies
 ---------------

-To set cookies, access the `$cookies` property (which itself is a `Cookies` collection object).
-Pass the cookie name, and an array of information about the cookie (including its value).
+To set cookies, access the `$cookies` property .
+Pass the cookie name and an array of information about the cookie (including its value).

 ```php
 <?php